 • Methods for jointly modeling longitudinal and time-to-event outcomes

-• Applications in cancer research, smoking cessation, and behavioral science
+• Applications in cancer research, smoking cessation, behavioral science, and infectious disease

-My dissertation research focuses on the development of joint longitudinal and survival models.
-This work is motivated by mobile health data from smoking cessation studies.
+I received my PhD from the Department of Biostatistics at the University of Michigan in 2024, where I was co-advised by Jeremy Taylor and Walter Dempsey.
+My dissertation research focused on the development of joint longitudinal and survival models.
+This work was motivated by mobile health data from smoking cessation studies.
 I recieved an F31 fellowship from the NIH to support this work.

 I completed the MS program in Biostatistics at the University of Michigan in 2020 and received my undergraduate degree in Applied Mathematics and Statistics from Macalester College in Saint Paul, MN.